castorini/rank_llm/README.md

 If you use the FirstMistral model, please consider citing:

+[[2411.05508] An Early FIRST Reproduction and Improvements to Single-Token Decoding for Fast Listwise Reranking](https://arxiv.org/abs/2411.05508)

 ```
 @ARTICLE{chen2024firstrepro,
   title   = title={An Early FIRST Reproduction and Improvements to Single-Token Decoding for Fast Listwise Reranking},